fizzle77/JAFDTC/doc/Common_Elements.md

 as tasks that may share some common features between different airframes.
 This section discusses some of these common tasks.

-## Selecting Points of Interest
+## Selecting & Filtering Points of Interest

-JAFDTC uses a common set of UI widgets to allow you to select points of interest for use as a navigation point, for example.
-The widgets include a search box with a filter button.
+JAFDTC uses a common set of UI widgets to allow you to select points of interest to provide the coordinates for a navigation point, for example, or to filter a list of points of interest.
+The widgets include a search box with a filter button to its right.
 The filter button allows you to limit the points of interest to those that meet certain criteria.
-When a filter is applied, the filter button will be blue.
+When a filter is applied, the filter button will be blue as shown here,

 ![](images/Core_Base_PoI_Filter.png)